Your level of self-esteem has to do with how worthwhile you feel.

 - In terms of money and finances, what kinds of changes could you make to feel more confident financially?

 - How can you reduce your expenses this month?
 How would this make you feel about yourself?

 - What would it feel like if you stuck to one healthy habit for the next few months?
 How could that improve your life?

 Don’t get stressed if you can’t answer all of the questions.
 Just complete the ones you feel comfortable answering and revisit the list later.
 The more you work on these, the more confident you will feel.

 About Me Worksheet

-One useful worksheet that may help examine self-esteem issues is the About Me worksheet.
+One useful worksheet that may help examine self-esteem issues is the About Me Worksheet (Therapist Aid, n.d.).
 This worksheet helps children learn to focus on and explore their positive traits and accomplishments, as opposed to always focusing on the negative things.

 As a result of focusing on the good things, children can build a foundation to help them gain the confidence they need to face their problems and implement new skills.

-This activity can be done along with your child, to help nudge them in the right direction.
+You can do this activity along with your child to help nudge them in the right direction.

 Seeing Through the Illusion of Self-Rating